Adversarial Meta-Learning of Gamma-Minimax Estimators That Leverage Prior Knowledge: Acknowledgements

 \section{Acknowledgements}

-Generous support was provided by Amazon through an AWS Machine Learning Research Award and the NIH under award number DP2-LM013340.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of Amazon or the NIH.
+Generous support was provided by Amazon through an AWS Machine Learning Research Award, the NIH under award number DP2-LM013340, and the NSF under award number DMS-2210216.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of Amazon, the NIH, or the NSF.

 \begin{appendix}